SAML-Toolkits/ruby-saml/UPGRADING.md

 For backward compatibility, the alias `OneLogin = Object` has been set, so `OneLogin::RubySaml::` will still work.
 This alias will be removed in RubySaml version `2.1.0`.

+### Removal of Compression Settings

+The `settings.compress_request` and `settings.compress_response` parameters have been removed.
+Please remove them everywhere within your project code.
+These behaviors are now set automatically according to the `settings.idp_sso_service_binding` and `settings.idp_slo_service_binding` parameters
+respectively: `HTTP-Redirect` will always use compression, while `HTTP-POST` will not.
+For clarity, here "compression" is used to make redirect URLs which contain SAML messages be shorter.
+For POST messages, compression may be achieved by enabling `Content-Encoding: gzip` on your webserver.

 ## Updating from 1.12.x to 1.13.0

 Version `1.13.0` adds `settings.idp_sso_service_binding` and `settings.idp_slo_service_binding`, and